BlondeBurrito/bevy_flowfield_tiles_plugin/README.md

 This array is used to generate the `IntegrationFields` when requesting a navigatable path.

 At runtime the `CostFields` are generated for each Sector with the default value.
-See the [Useage] section below for details on updating `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).
+See the [Usage] section below for details on updating `CostFields` during an inital pass (i.e when loading a level) and tweaking it during gameplay for a world which dynamically evolves with obstacles (flipping a cell to to a higher cost or impassable `255`).

 ## Portals